guidoerfen/miniature-component/README.md

 ```
 Most important here is the `protected static $instance` property.
 It ensures that always the same instance of the inheritor you create is used.
-Otherwise you will be confronted with unexpected behaviour as soon as you work with multiple component instances
+Otherwise, you will be confronted with unexpected behaviour as soon as you work with multiple component instances
 while everything seemed fine with a unique instance.

 This will work without errors, but it will not do anything.